sugarlabs/GSoC/README.md

 See [GSoC 2020
 timeline](https://developers.google.com/open-source/gsoc/timeline?hl=vi).

-Sugar Labs has applied to Google Summer of Code 2020 as a mentor organisation.
-We will be told on February 20, 2020 if we have been accepted to participate.
+Sugar Labs is a Google Summer of Code 2020 mentoring organisation.

 Our archives of GSoC Projects:
 [2009](https://wiki.sugarlabs.org/go/Summer_of_Code/2009) |